gil-lampe/dst-airlines/README.md

    1. structure airport data (natively stored into the Docker image - it is not ideal as it would be preferable to collect them from a official source)
    2. collect from API and structure flight and weather forecasts data (be sure to have created a key on the Lufthansa API (see link above) and verify it's working)
    3. train model on structured data
-5. Request the API to get a prediction for a flight departing from Frankfurt (note that the Lufthansa public API only expose data for the coming week)
+5. Request the API to get a prediction for a flight departing from Frankfurt (note that the Lufthansa public API only expose data for the coming 5 days)

 The infrastructure can be turned down with the ```kubernetes/uninstall.sh``` script